 It can be overwhelming if you let it be.
 Take your time.
 Reflect on your passion for animals and your why.
 Why do you want to be a vet?
 Then prepare two or three talking points you want to make sure the admissions teams understand about you and your goals.

 As you consider your why for becoming a veterinarian, be sure to give thought to your passions beyond a love of animals.
 You can love animals and care about them and not be a veterinarian!
 So, think about the role veterinarians play—they are clinicians (diagnosing and treating), they are educators (to their clients and staff), they are researchers, business operators, etc. Also, give thought to the wide variety of career options available to someone with a DVM degree.

 Of course, every school is different, so be sure to review any specific requirements for how to get into veterinary school for each institution you plan on applying to.

 Helpful tip: Don’t sweat the essay!
 Be concise and let your personality shine through.

 6. Reach out early for letters of recommendation

 At Ross Vet, we require two letters of recommendation.
 VMCAS requires a minimum of three letters.
 However, be sure you understand the specifics for each school you plan on applying to.
 Make sure you have enough letters!

-Always be sure to address school-specific requirements.
+When applying to vet school, always be sure to address school-specific requirements.
 A review of your application and any interviews may be delayed until your application is complete.
-Review your specific requirements for how to get into vet school (of your choice!) early on so you don’t miss anything.
+Review your specific requirements for how to get into vet school early on so you don’t miss anything.

 8. Submit your application with confidence